yogeskc/P2P-Transmitter/P2P-Decentralized-Network/README.md

 # Project Guidelines

-Please refer document with detailed guidelines (P2P.pdf) to implement this project.
+Please refer  (P2P.pdf)  for detailed guidelines to run this project.

 # The Tit-For-Tat Transfer Protocol